-Almond and coconut oils can be used as a topical ointment to make darken skin patches fade away naturally.
+Almond and coconut oils can be used as a topical ointment to make dark skin patches fade away naturally.
 Place a small quantity (just a drop or two) of either of the two organic oils on your finger and massage the problematic area on the skin.
 Do it in the evening, so you can leave the ointment overnight.
 This natural remedy can be used for extended periods of time without any side effect.

 Cucumbers are one of the best things you can use for skin care.
 It’s no wonder it is used with such prominence in this type of products.
-It has anti-oxidant, mild astringent, and emollient properties, and it will soothe the area around the eyes.
+It has anti-oxidant, mildly astringent, and emollient properties, and it will soothe the area around the eyes.
 You can place it on your eyelids either crushed or cut in slices.
 This treatment for dark eyelids will fight against the aggravation of the discoloration, but you will also observe its bleaching effect.

 Rose water and lemon juice